 We return to our respective villas, I’m the cook in ours, I check the refrigerator.
-Grace B, or Emma B, I don’t know who ordered for what villa, did a good job.
 The simplest bit is a platter of roast chicken, a selection of cheeses, crackers, and mixed vegetables that will microwave for warming.
-I get the chicken in the oven to warm enough so we aren’t eating cold.
 We’re in for a night of bar hopping in the hopes the Shadow will move on one of us.
 Each group of five has a shooter, designated non-drinkers along with Zi and I who don’t drink anyway.
 Chloe will keep it light, she’s our other Sensitive and she needs to be able to spot the Shadow if he’s around.

-I go to shower, Janah is just finishing, “Roast chicken for dinner, needs thirty or forty to warm up, but there’s cheese and crackers laid out to keep you from starvation.”
+I go to shower, Janah is just finishing, “Roast chicken for dinner, but there’s cheese and crackers laid out to keep you from starvation.”

 “Perfect.
 I suppose I’ll have to suffer along without wine.”